PKU-Alignment/omnisafe/docs/source/index.rst

             Hard-to-find Codes
             ^^^^^^^^^^^^^^^^^^
-            Most of the existing Safe RL algorithms **do not have open-source code**, making it difficult for beginners to grasp the ideas of the algorithms at the code level, and researchers suffer from incorrect implementations, unfair comparisons, and misleading conclusions.
+            Most of the existing Safe RL algorithms do not have **open-source** code available, which makes it difficult for beginners to understand the algorithms at the code level.
+Furthermore, researchers may encounter issues such as incorrect implementations, unfair comparisons, and misleading conclusions, which could have been avoided with open-source code.

 .. tab-set::